joshua-seals/GopherHelx/README.md

   - Micro service patterns are followed throughout the platform (ie. ui and api are split into independent parts)
   - Applications are described in kubernetes manifests.
   - The api handles all kubernetes transactions and routing.

+NOTE: Currently, to run this application you need to a role with permissions to create, list, update, delete deployments and pods in the default namespace "appstore-system".
+This is needed by the business/k8s package.